 Do I need planning permission?

-If you do not know if you need planning permission, please see the Planning Portal's guidance and interactive houses to determine whether the work you want to carry out requires planning permission.
+If you do not know if you need planning permission, please see the Planning Portal's guidance and interactive house, interactive terrace and mini guides to help you determine whether the work you want to carry out requires planning permission.

 If you need permission: